 *Last updated 05/7/19.

 The Office of the Registrar has available a schedule of classes prior to the beginning of each term.
 The schedule includes the courses that will be offered, the days and times at which they meet, and the name of the instructor.
 It also contains instructions for registration as well as other information, including the University Calendar.
 The University reserves the right to withdraw a course from the schedule up to and including the first week of classes.
 The University also sets limits on the number of students who may enroll in a class.

 Students may make changes to their schedule during the “add/drop” period at the start of a term.
 A schedule change consists of adding or dropping a course or changing from one course section to another.
-To learn more about schedule changes and add/drop policies at Post University, click here
+Learn more about our Academic Policies and Procedures like schedule changes, add/drop policies and course loads.